 To keep dress watches simple, they usually have just the hour and minute hands; although a second hand and a date window are just fine additions.
 Nonetheless, the dial and bezel must be unornamented, preferably white, black or metallic to maintain the watch’s simplicity.
-Click here to see our top picks for best dress watches under $500.
+Click here to see our top picks for the best dress watches under $500.

 Not everyone agrees on the exact definition of fashion watches, but we generally refer to fashion watch brands that do not primarily specialize in watchmaking or have any established horological history.
 Fashion watches are sold by brands that are known for their reputation in the fashion world rather than their expertise in making watches.

 Many of these brands license their watches to other companies to manufacture them, leaving the watchmaking up to others.
 These watches usually focus on aesthetics, branding and often have a prominent logo.
 Many fashion brands use inexpensive quartz movements but retail for premium prices due to their brand recognition and high demand.

 We feel that this article wouldn’t be complete without mentioning luxury watches.

 There may be some debate about whether “luxury” is a specific style of a watch or if the watch brand’s own reputation, we’ve given our definition of a luxury watch here.

 Luxury watches are generally made by companies that have a long history in watchmaking.
 While some luxury watches due use gold, diamonds, and other precious metals and jewels that add to the value, they also use high-end movements and carefully craft their watches by hand.
 Some high-end watch brands actually make their own metals in-house to ensure quality.

 Many luxury watch brands are Swiss, they make their watches “in-house” in limited numbers and are sold in exclusive retail settings.
-They generally hold their value better than other brands and are also coveted by watch collectors, celebrities and the wealthy.
+They generally hold their value better than other brands and are also coveted by watch collectors, celebrities, and the wealthy.